 Checking Out Materials

 How do I borrow library materials?

 Borrowers must present a valid APU ID card or a photo ID to check out materials.
 Date due bookmarks are available at the Circulation Desk.
-APOLIS2, the Library Catalog, will also indicate the due date.
+Your patron account in the Library Catalog will also indicate the due date.

-Students may check out most materials for four weeks.
-Faculty, staff, and doctoral students may check out most materials for ninety days.
+Students may check out most materials for three weeks.
+Faculty and staff may check out most materials for ninety days.
 Media and Reserve materials have shorter loan periods.